St. Lucia Restaurant Guide

 The Coal Pot

-The Coal Pot is a romantic spot on the Vigie Marina waterfront with a retro-colonial interior and beautiful views of the water.
+The Coal Pot is a romantic spot on the Vigie Marina waterfront at Casa del Vega, with a retro-colonial interior and beautiful views of the water.
 French Chef Xavier expertly prepares a French West Indie menu complete with local fish, creole sauces, grilled tenderloin and an extensive wine list.

 Rabot Restaurant

 The Rabot Estate is an organic, 140-acre cacao farm overlooking St. Lucia’s famous Petit Piton Mountain.
 On the estate, you’ll find the open-air Rabot Restaurant that fuses its sustainably grown cacao into every item on their gourmet menu.
 Some dishes, like the Ti’ Scallops, deliver a savory cacao taste by marinating the pan-seared scallops in cacao nibs and basting them in a citrus sauce.
-Other dishes, like the Rum Baba & Cacao Whipped Cream take on a sweeter approach.
+Other dishes, like the Rabot Chocolate Lava take on a sweeter approach.

 Dasheene